Time travel claims and urban legends

-There have been various accounts of persons who allegedly travelled through time reported by the press or circulated on the Internet.
-These reports have turned out either to be hoaxes or to be based on incorrect assumptions, incomplete information, or interpretation of fiction as fact, many being now recognized as urban legends.
+Multiple accounts of people who allegedly travelled through time have been reported by the press or circulated online.
+These reports have turned out to be either hoaxes or else based on incorrect assumptions, incomplete information, or interpretation of fiction as fact.
+Many are now recognized as urban legends.

 Alleged time travelers

 Charlotte Anne Moberly and Eleanor Jourdain

 In 1911, Charlotte Anne Moberly (1846–1937) and Eleanor Jourdain (1863–1924) published a book entitled An Adventure, under the names of "Elizabeth Morison" and "Frances Lamont".
 They described a visit to the Petit Trianon, a small château in the grounds of the Palace of Versailles, where they claimed they saw ghosts including Marie Antoinette and others.
-Their story caused a sensation, and was subject to much ridicule.
+Their story caused a sensation and was subject to much ridicule.

 "Chaplin's Time Traveller"

 In October 2010, Northern Irish filmmaker George Clarke uploaded a video clip entitled "Chaplin's Time Traveller" to YouTube.
 The clip analyzes bonus material in a DVD of the Charlie Chaplin film The Circus.
 Included in the DVD is footage from the film's Los Angeles premiere at Grauman's Chinese Theatre in 1928.
 At one point, a woman is seen walking by, holding up an object to her ear.
 Clarke said that, on closer examination, she was talking into a thin, black device that had appeared to be a "phone".
 Clarke concluded that the woman was possibly a time traveller.
 The clip received millions of hits and was the subject of televised news stories.

 Nicholas Jackson, associate editor for The Atlantic, says the most likely answer is that she was using a portable hearing aid, a technology that was just being developed at the time.
 Philip Skroska, an archivist at the Bernard Becker Medical Library of Washington University School of Medicine, thought that the woman might have been holding a rectangular ear trumpet.
 New York Daily News writer Michael Sheridan said the device was probably an early hearing aid, perhaps an Acousticon manufactured by Miller Reese Hutchison.